Genomics of personality traits

 Personality traits are patterns of thoughts, feelings and behaviors that reflect the tendency to respond in certain ways under certain circumstances.

 Personality is influenced by genetic and environmental factors and associated with mental health.
 Beside the environment factor, genetic variants can be detected for personality traits.
-These traits are mainly polygenic.
+These traits are polygenic.
 Significant genetic variants are present for most of the behavioral traits.
 There is a consistency in detection of genetic variants and genomic association for traits derived from pedigree.

+Personality trait research has been conducted both for humans and non-human animals like dogs.

 Trait theory

-The Big Five personality traits, also known as the five-factor model (FFM) and the OCEAN model, is a taxonomy for personality traits.
-When factor analysis (a statistical technique) is applied to personality survey data, some words used to describe aspects of personality are often applied to the same person.
+For humans, the Big Five personality traits, also known as the five-factor model (FFM) or the OCEAN model, is the prevailing model for personality traits.
+When factor analysis (a statistical technique) is applied to personality survey data, some words or questionnaire items used to describe aspects of personality are often applied to the same person.
 For example, someone described as conscientious is more likely to be described as "always prepared" rather than "messy".
-This theory is based therefore on the association between words but not on neuropsychological experiments.
 This theory uses descriptors of common language and therefore suggests five broad dimensions commonly used to describe the human personality and psyche.